openplotter/docs/moitessier/configuration.rst

 It is recommended to read the rest of the chapter to learn how to configure the HAT on your own and be able to play with its settings.

 .. important::
-	If you are using the *OpenPlotter Moitessier HAT* edition, the only thing you should do is calibrate the compass following steps 1, 2 and 3 of the :ref:`Pypilot calibration chapter<calibration>`.
+	If you are using the *OpenPlotter Moitessier HAT* edition, the only thing you should do is calibrate the compass following the steps of the :ref:`Pypilot compass calibration<calibration>` chapter.

 If you are not using the *OpenPlotter Moitessier HAT* edition, you have to be sure the list of apps below are installed.
 These apps have to be installed from ``OpenPlotter Settings`` interface.